core-coin/go-core/README.md

 Command | Description
 --- | ---
 gocore | Main Core CLI client.
 It is the entry point into the CORE network (main-, "testnets" or private net), capable of running as a full node (default), archive node (retaining all historical state), or a light node (retrieving data live).
 It can be used by other processes as a gateway into the CORE network via JSON RPC endpoints exposed on top of HTTP, WebSocket, and/or IPC transports.
-Type `gocore --help` for command-line options. abigen | Source code generator to convert CORE contract definitions into easy to use, compile-time type-safe Go packages.
+Type `gocore --help` for command-line options. abigen | Source code generator to convert CORE contract definitions into easy-to-use, compile-time type-safe Go packages.
 It operates on plain CORE contract ABIs with expanded functionality if the contract bytecode is also available.
 However, it also accepts Ylem source files, making development much more streamlined. bootnode | Stripped down version of our CORE client implementation that only takes part in the network node discovery protocol, but does not run any of the higher-level application protocols.
 It can be used as a lightweight bootstrap node to aid in finding peers in private networks. cvm | Developer utility version of the CVM (CORE Virtual Machine) that is capable of running bytecode snippets within a configurable environment and execution mode.
 Its purpose is to allow isolated, fine-grained debugging of CVM opcodes. gocorerpctest | Developer utility tool to support our core/rpc-test test suite which validates baseline conformity to the CORE JSON RPC specs.